They are low-cost components that come in multiple packages, shapes, and sizes.

-If the unit has two capacitors then one is the Run Capacitor and the other is the Start Capacitor.
+If the unit has two capacitors, one is the Run Capacitor, and the other is the Start Capacitor.
 Keep in mind the compressor also often needs a capacitor which will be HERM (compressor).

 Buying a New HVAC Capacitor

 A new Capacitor should always be installed with a new motor.
-A capacitor can be bought at an HVAC supply company there is usually at least a few even in a small town, also online Amazon is a good place to look.
+A capacitor can be bought at an HVAC supply company; there are usually at least a few even in a small town; also, online, Amazon is a good place to look.

-Here are two common capacitors, the one on the left is a Dual Round Capacitor while the one on the right is Run Oval capacitor.
+Here are two common capacitors, the one on the left is a Dual Round Capacitor, while the one on the right is a Run Oval capacitor.

-The voltage can go higher if necessary but never lower while the MFD (uf) should always be the same.
+The voltage can go higher if necessary but never lower, while the MFD (uf) should always be the same.
 In the picture, this is a Dual Run Capacitor and reads 55+5 MFD (uf) 440 VAC.
-The larger number 55 MFD is for the compressor while the lower number 5 MFD (uf) is for the fan motor.
+The larger number 55 MFD is for the compressor, while the lower number 5 MFD (uf) is for the fan motor.
 The lower number is always going to be for the fan motor.
-Then the voltage 440 Volts AC.
+Then the voltage is 440 Volts AC.

 (The + -5 after the MFD is how much it the capacitor tolerance is rated to go up or down.)